Q: How do I know if the work I want to use is copyrighted?

 Q: Can I post papers of my students on my Web site for other students to review?

 A: Not without the student's permission.
-If permission given, you should place it on your Blackboard course site.
+If permission given, you should place it on your Canvas course site.